The online community of knife collectors, A Knife Family Forged in Steel

 The total production figures are: One all brass working model; three pre-production prototypes (serial lettered A,B, and C); and 103 production knives, of which 73 have brass bolsters and cocobolo wood scales (serial numbers 1-70 and 98-100), 27 have brass bolsters and Sambar Stag scales(serial numbers 71-97), and three have titanium bolsters and Sambar Stag (serial numbers Titanium 1-3).
 Also, one knife (number 78) was engraved by Angelo Bee when they considered offering an engraved model.

 Track is emphatic when they say the knife will never again be produced-it caused them too many headaches, and they're certain that Crumbley, who fitted every piece, from working model to the last knife off the line, is the only person capable of making it.

 It takes a mechanically inclined person to fully appreciate the intricacy of the Track Toggle knife, but its story is as intriguing as the knife itself.
 It might even be called a collector's dream that emerged from a production engineer's nightmare.

 So as you can see... this is one VERY rare piece.

-Priced at $ SPF $.
+Priced at $ SOLD $.
 Includes insured shipping within the USA.
 Foreign buyers shipping will be negotiated.